Project Review Step 7 - Determinations and Package Submittal

 (A).
 For projects with Federal agency involvement: The ESA directs all Federal agencies to work to conserve endangered and threatened species and to use their authorities to further the purposes of the ESA.
 Section 7 of the ESA, called "Interagency Cooperation," is the mechanism by which Federal agencies ensure the actions they take, including those they fund or authorize, do not jeopardize the existence of any listed species.
 Here is a direct link to the Section 7 Consultation Handbook.

-NOTE: Only Federal agencies or their designated (in writing) non-Federal representatives can complete informal Section 7 consultation with the Service.
+NOTE: Only Federal agencies or their designated non-Federal representatives can complete informal Section 7 consultation with the Service.
+If interested, Federal agencies would need to designate a non-Federal representative, in writing, and can do this via email or letter to the Service.
 If you are not a Federal agency or their designated non-Federal representative, the Service can provide technical assistance to you, but cannot complete consultation with you directly.

 1. If suitable habitat is absent for listed / proposed / or candidate species, or surveys for the species were negative, an appropriate determination for those species is that the project will result in "no effect" to those species.
 If there is no designated critical habitat within the action area, an appropriate determination is that the project will result in "no effect" to the critical habitat.
 If the determination for each species and critical habitat is "no effect" and the BGEPA determination is "no BGEPA permit required," Federal agencies can document this information for your files.
 If you choose to submit the project review package that supports your conclusions, this office will review the information.